 Tiger Woods - “I’ve been going to Chiropractors for as long as I can remember.
 It’s as important to my training as practicing my swing”

 The most commonly reported golfing injuries are:

-Golfers Elbow – mainly caused through a combination of overuse and poor swing follow through.
+Golfers Elbow – mainly caused by a combination of over-use and poor swing follow through.
 Presents as inflammation and soreness on the inside and outside of the upper arm, near the elbow.

 ECU Tendon Subluxation – poor swing technique coupled with a powerful swing can cause the sheath holding the wrist tendon to slide in & out of its groove, causing an audible and painful clicking.

 Fracture of Hamate Bone – most golfers grip the club with the butt against their hamate (a small bone in the wrist on the pinky side).
 This can cause the hamate to fracture from repetitive impact or one large trauma.
 This injury can cause pain and numbness in the ring and pinky fingers.
 This can be avoided with well fitting clubs and adjusting the way you grip the club.

 Ankle Pain – mainly brought on through excessive twisting, wrong footwear or incorrect insoles.
 Pain can be a symptom of a muscle strain, ligament/tendon damage or arthritis.

 • Weak Core Muscles

 • Spinal Misalignments